pfgithub/interpunctbot/README.md

     ip!log reset

 Logs will log messages people send and when they send them.
-Logs will also log some edited messages and if a user is banned for name screening.
+Logs will also log some edited messages.

-If you accidentally reset the logs, too bad.
+If you accidentally reset the logs, they cannot be recovered.
+Don't.

 ## Username Screening and Banning